Campus Visits: The Breakdown

 You all good?
 Alright, let’s start with the basics.

 Visit at least two colleges/universities.
 Visit as many as your budget and time allows, but at least journey to two of them.
 You have to know your options.
 This is especially crucial if you’re torn about what type of school you want to attend.

 How else will you figure out if you dig the vibes of a small, 5,000-student private school versus a 20,000+ mammoth-sized public university?
 I mean, Google can help, but it can only get you so far.

 When Should I Start Going?

-My best recommendation is this: don’t start visiting colleges in your senior year of high school.
+Don’t start visiting campuses in your senior year of high school.
 Typically, it’s recommended that you begin visiting your junior year, but if you can pop over to the closest ones your freshman and sophomore years of HS, please, have at it.

 There are a number of reasons you should drop by contenders on your list as young as 14, mostly to preserve your sanity.
-Think about it: junior year is filled with standardized testing and it’s the year that’s often most scrutinized by colleges.
+Junior year is filled with standardized testing and it’s the year that’s often most scrutinized by schools.
 You need to focus on your classes, keeping (or raising) your GPA up, and making sure to participate in extracurriculars.
 There might even be a job thrown into the mix around this time.

-Then, as soon as all of that madness is over, you have to begin applying to colleges.
-It comes on quick, I’ll tell you that much.
+Then, as soon as all of that madness is over, you begin applying to schools.
 You turn around and those application deadlines are looming over you.
 It’s especially a problem if you’re interested in Early Acceptance or Decision, which often have deadlines as early as November.

-Which is why I say, without a shred of doubt, that you should compile a list your freshman year and schedule visits for your sophomore year.
-You can scatter some throughout your junior and senior years, for sure, but utilize your time wisely, is basically what this comes down to.
+Compile a list of colleges your freshman year and schedule visits for your sophomore year.
+You can scatter some throughout your junior and senior years, but it'll only benefit you to utilize your time wisely.